Kate-mkh/S255IR/README.md

 5. frequency
 6. Molecule
 7. Velocity (not used in codes)
-8. first channel of channel map
+8. first channel of the channel map
 9. last channel (not used in codes)
 10. number of channels (if it's not 3, 6, 9... change 'rows' in the codes)
 11. rows (not used in codes)